rasbt/screenlamp/docs/sources/index.md

 The `screenlamp` toolkit was developed in the [Protein Structure Analysis & Design Laboratory](http://www.kuhnlab.bmb.msu.edu) at Michigan State University.
 For additional information on the theory behind the screenlamp project, please refer to the accompanying research publication:

-- Raschka, Sebastian, Anne M. Scott, Nan Liu, Mar Huertas, Weiming Li, and Leslie A. Kuhn 2016.
-"Screenlamp: A hypothesis-driven virtual screening toolkit for ligand-based receptor agonist and antagonist discovery" *Journal of Chemical Information and Modeling* XX (X).
-American Chemical Society: XXX-XX. doi:xx.xxxx/xxxxxxxx.
+- Raschka, Sebastian, Anne M. Scott, Nan Liu, Mar Huertas, Weiming Li, and Leslie A. Kuhn (2017).
+"Screenlamp: A hypothesis-driven, ligand-based toolkit to facilitate large-scale screening applied to discover potent GPCR inhibitors" *Journal* XX (X).
+Publisher: XXX-XX. doi:xx.xxxx/xxxxxxxx.
- {insert link to publisher website}

 ## Installation